Countdown to Spring 2024 Convocation

 I have a guest who requires special assistance.
 Can they attend?

-Guests requiring assistance are welcome to attend; the University is accessible.
-Please notify the University if one of your guests requires special assistance so that appropriate arrangements can be made.
+Guests requiring assistance are welcome to attend; the university is accessible.
+Please notify the university if one of your guests requires special assistance so that appropriate arrangements can be made.
 We are not able to provide wheelchairs or attendants, but can offer special seating, if required.
-If a guest requiring special assistance brings their own attendant, the attendant will require an invitation.
-If you indicated on your Notice of Attendance form that one of your guests requires special seating arrangements, a small orange card will be stapled to your guests’ invitation directing them to the Auditorium C (5th Floor) where Convocation ushers will direct them to special reserved seating.
+If a guest requiring special assistance brings their own attendant, the attendant will require a ticket.
+If you indicated on your Application to Graduate that one of your guests requires special seating arrangements, a small orange card will be stapled to your guests’ ticket directing them to Auditorium C (5th Floor) where convocation ushers will direct them to special reserved seating.

 Can photographs and/or video be taken during Convocation?

-I have a question that’s not answered above.
+I have a question.
 What should I do?